Home Movie (2008 film)

-Home Movie is a 2008 found footage psychological horror film and is the directorial debut of actor Christopher Denham.
+Home Movie is a 2008 American found footage psychological horror film and is the directorial debut of actor Christopher Denham.

 The film received favorable reviews at Montreal’s 2008 Fantasia Film Festival.
 Following the final screening, bids were made on the film and IFC Entertainment acquired the U.S. rights for IFC's Festival Direct Video On Demand and DVD rights Nationwide.
 The film stars Adrian Pasdar, Cady McClain, Amber Joy Williams, and Austin Williams.

 Plot

 Home Movie documents one family's descent into darkness through compilation of the Poe family's home-made video footage.
 In the remote woods of upstate New York, David (Adrian Pasdar) and Clare (Cady McClain) Poe are attempting to live an idyllic life.
 However, the Poe children are hiding a dark secret and something is wrong with ten-year-old twins Jack (Austin Williams) and Emily (Amber Joy Williams) Poe.
 To stop them, their parents must enter the nightmare of their children’s minds.
 As they try to regain control of the children’s lives, the pressing question becomes who will ultimately survive the battle.